GnarlyLasagna/f-e-mentor-challenges/product-feedback-app/README-template.md

 ### The challenge

+Your challenge is to build out this product feedback application and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

+We provide the data in a local data.json file, so use that to populate the content on the first load.
+If you want to take it up a notch, feel free to build this as a full-stack application!

-Users should be able to:
+Your users should be able to:

+- Create, read, update, and delete product feedback requests
+- Receive form validations when trying to create/edit feedback requests
+- Sort suggestions by most/least upvotes and most/least comments
+- Filter suggestions by category
+- Add comments and replies to a product feedback request
+- Upvote product feedback requests
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Bonus: Keep track of any changes, even after refreshing the browser (localStorage could be used for this if you're not building out a full-stack app)
+- Bonus: Build this project as a full-stack application

 ### Screenshot